Ridwan230/Ridwan230.github.io/_pages/about.md

 <Span style="font-size:90%; "> <b>Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP) </b> </span> <br/>

-This paper systematically benchmarks vision-language models on chart-to-text generation and uncovers systemic geo-economic biases, showing that models tend to favor high-income countries in their summaries even when describing the same chart
+This paper systematically benchmarks vision-language models on chart-to-text generation and uncovers systemic geo-economic biases, showing that models tend to favor high-income countries in their summaries even when describing the same chart.
 </li>

 <li>